wp-plugins/authorizenet-woocommerce-addon/readme.txt

 5. This plugin does not requires SSL.
 6. This plugin does not store Card Details anywhere.
 7. You can check for Testing Card No Here http://developer.authorize.net/faqs/#testccnumbers

-== Changelog ==
+8. This plugin requires CURL installed with AsynchDNS 	Yes == Changelog ==
 This is first version no known errors found